 1) Upper GI bleeding: The most common presentation is melena (tarry, black, foul-smelling stools).
 If the bleeding is brisk, hematochezia or maroon stools may be observed.
-Sometimes the presenting symptom is hematemesis or coffee-ground emesis.
-Epigastric or diffuse abdominal pain may be present (chest pain mimicking coronary disease occurs in some patients) as well as symptoms of hypovolemia (shock).
+Sometimes the presenting symptom is hematemesis with bright red blood or coffee-ground emesis.
+Epigastric or diffuse abdominal pain may be present (chest pain mimicking coronary disease occurs in some patients) as well as symptoms of hypovolemia (potentially leading to shock).

 2) Lower GI bleeding: Hematochezia is the most common presentation but ~10% of lower GI bleeding presents with melena.
-Symptoms of hypovolemia may occur (shock).
+Symptoms of hypovolemia may occur (potentially leading to shock).

 History may indicate the source of bleeding, but usually diagnosis can only be established on the basis of endoscopy or, in the case of a massive hemorrhage, during radiologic intervention or surgery.

 1. Laboratory tests:

 1) Complete blood count (CBC): A decrease in hematocrit, hemoglobin levels, and red blood cell (RBC) counts may not be evident until blood becomes diluted by the transition of the intercellular fluid into the intravascular space, which may take hours, or by infused fluids that contain no blood cells (eg, 0.9% NaCl).